This blog may contain affiliate links. Read our disclosure policy for more info.

 Patagonia is a place filled with wildlife so it’s no wonder there’s another species of penguin you simply have to see for yourself in Patagonia.

-The Magellanic Penguins are a much smaller penguins than the King Penguin but their colony numbers are so large that it’ll blow you away.
+The Magellanic Penguins are much smaller penguins than the King Penguins but their colony numbers are so large that it’ll blow you away.

 The two best places to see the penguins are on Isla Magdalena just off the coast of Punta Arenas, and also on Punta Tombo a few hours south of the popular tourist town of Puerto Madryn, Argentina.